WrongEntertainment/node-api-model/README.md

 function sampleRoute(req, res) {
   var apiModel = new ApiModel(res);

-  // Set the data you want to response. apiModel.setData('some data here');
+  // set the data you want to respond apiModel.setData('some data here');

-  // Response and return the object. res.json(apiModel.getStore());
+  // return the object
+  res.json(apiModel.getStore());
 }
 ```

-At this example we set the status code manually.
+In this example we set the status code manually.

 ```
 var ApiModel = require('api-model');